MartijnHoekstra2/IT-Handbook-guide2/Cloud/Cloud Platform: Microsoft Azure.md

 * Focus is on ARM as that is the new model for Azure that has support for RBAC, JSON templates, dependencies, tags. granular bullying and hybrid consistency via Azure Stack
 * Cannot mix resources, if you still want that it needs to be through VPNs or Express Route or something else.
 So this is why use possible ARM for all deployments.

+### Storage Accounts
+* Every storage account has a globally-unique name throughtout the hole Azure Space
+* Alle DNS names for specific types of service like blobs,queues, tables has also an unique name throughout the hole Azure space
+* Account Types: General Purpose > general purpose accounts have a performance type
+* Account Types: Blob storage > blob storage accounts are hot or cold tier, and these do not support page blobs, so I cannot use these for IaaS.
+* Hot tier storage explained: I would use for data that I intend to access more.
+For a hot storage blob account I pay a certain amount for the storage, and a certain amount to access transactions.
+* Cold tier storage explained: Very good for storing data I don't intend to access very often.
+For a cold storage account, the actual cost of storing data is about half of that of the hot tier, but the actual transactions frees are double that of the hot tier.
+* Like all Azure Resource Manager (ARM)) resources, storage accounts are in a Resource Group
+* Storage Account Replication types: Locally-redundant storage (LRS): Locally redundant storage.
+Locally redundant storage (LRS) replicates three copies of your data within the same data center you have your data in.
+The write requests you do with your storage are not committed until they are replicated to all three copies, which means it replicates synchronously.
+* Storage Account Replication types: Zone-redundant storage (ZRS): When you store your data in a storage account using ZRS replication, you can continue to access and manage your data if an availability zone becomes unavailable.
+ZRS provides excellent performance and low latency.
+ZRS offers the same scalability targets as locally redundant storage (LRS)
+* Storage Account Replication types: Geo-redundant storage (GRS): Geo-redundant storage (GRS) is designed to provide at least 99.99999999999999% (16 9's) durability of objects over a given year by replicating your data to a secondary region that is hundreds of miles away from the primary region. ...
+Read-access geo-redundant storage (RA-GRS) is based on GRS.
+* Storage Account Replication types: Read-access geo-redundant storage (RA-GRS): Read-access geo-redundant storage (RA-GRS) maximizes availability for your storage account.
+RA-GRS provides read-only access to the data in the secondary location, in addition to geo-replication across two regions.